januszoles/ish/README.md

 ## Apple Bluetooth Keyboard A1314 Setup on iPhone6

-1. Go to: Settings > Bluetooth
+1. Go to: Settings > Bluetooth,

 2. Turn OFF Bluetooth,

 3. Turn ON Bluetooth,

 Keyboard:

 4. Check if it is on: Press it once (if light turns green is set to ON),

 5. Turn keyboard OFF: Press and hold on/off button,

 6. Turn keyboard ON and pair it with iPhone: Press and hold on/off button until the green light start blinking, that means it’s ready to pair with new device,

 7. On iPhone6 press `keyboardName ` (if there is one)

 > NOTE: After few tries it should find, and recognize a keyboard,
 > When connected it shows pairing passcode on the screen

 8. iPhone6 will display 4 digit passcode

 9. Type the passcode on keyboard, (you need to do it just once)